FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/symfony-http-cache.rst

 .. note::

-    For detailed information on user context, please read the `user context documentation page </features/user-context>`
+    For detailed information on user context, please see the :doc:`user-context` chapter.

 * ``SESSION_NAME_PREFIX``: Prefix for session names.
 Must match your session configuration.